-Asian Paints is an Indian, public ltd company, that has its headquarters in Mumbai, India.
-The company deals in the manufacturing of paints that are used for decorative purposes and has industrial usage.
+The Marketing mix of Asian Paints analyses the 4Ps of Asian Paints, including the Product, Price, Place, and Promotions.
+Asian Paints is an Indian public Ltd company headquartered in Mumbai, India.
+The company manufactures paints that are used for decorative purposes and industrial usage.

-This chemical company is the largest manufacturers of paints in India and third largest in Asia.
-Besides India, Asian paints also serves a global market with the help of its subsidiary companies like Berger International ltd and SCIB Paints.
+This chemical company is India’s largest paints manufacturer and the third largest in Asia.
+Besides India, Asian Paints also serves as paint and focuses on a global market with the help of its subsidiary companies like Berger International Ltd and SCIB Paints.

-The company was founded in the year 1942 and presently its MD is K.B.S Anand.
+The company was founded in 1942, and its MD is K.B.S Anand.
 Asian Paints faces stiff competition in the market from its competitors.
-They are as follows
+They are as follows.

 - Kansai Nerolac